lmparppei/Beat/README.md

 Beat was originally a fork of [**Writer**](https://github.com/HendrikNoeller/Writer/) by Hendrik Noeller and some code still originates from his work, especially within the magnificent continuous Fountain parser.

-## Latest release: Beat 1.98.x
+## Latest release: Beat 1.99.x

 **Features**
 * Minimalistic UI with as little distractions as possible
 * Smart, automatic screenplay formatting
 * Dark mode for the children of the night
-* Full support for Fountain syntax
+* Fountain syntax fully supported
 * Hide Fountain markup
-* Final Draft import / export
+* Final Draft import / export, supporting revisions and outline items
 * Title page editor
 * JavaScript plugin API
-* Super-fast print preview
-* Automatic scene numbering in edit view – with forced scene number recognition
+* Automatic page and scene numbering in edit view
-* Page numbering while editing
-* Script version comparison with edit markers
+* Revision generation management
 * Outline list view, with sections and synopses, scene reordering and filtering
 * Outline card view, with sections & synopses
 * Timeline view with sections & synopses
-* Autocomplete characters and scene headings
+* Autocompletion for characters and scene headings
 * Color-coded scenes
-* Analysis view, with line count per character, amount of lines by gender, scene locations, etc.
+* Analysis view, with line count per character, inclusivity by gender, scene locations, etc.
 * Fountain Quicklook in Finder
 * Autosave & script backups in case of crashes
 * Automatic paragraphs & tab key for auto character cue
-* Timer for measuring your productivity
+* Productivity timer

 ## Building from repo